Windows Vista: Set up Windows Media Center with Xbox 360

 Note Xbox One does not support streaming media from Windows Media Center.

-If you have already connected your console to your network, you can go to step 2 below.
+If you’ve already connected your console to your network, you can go to step 2 below.

 If not, connect your console to your home network using a wired or wireless connection.
 Then, test to make sure that your Xbox console connects successfully.
 Here’s how: